-The Counseling Center provides free and confidential mental health services for *registered students at the University of Redlands.
-All of our services will be available through a secure video platform and via phone.
+The Counseling Center provides free and confidential mental health services for registered students at the University of Redlands living in the state of California.
+All of our services will be available in a hybrid environment; through secure video platform (Cisco Webex) and in person.
+In person services will be available on a case by case basis, please call our office for more information.Download our brochure here!

 We see University of Redlands students for short-term individual therapy.
 Our short-term therapy model works best for students who have a mild to moderate range of symptoms.
 We do not provide long term therapy to University of Redlands students and we are not able to treat students with complex and chronic mental health histories or students with psychiatric needs.
 (Please see section below, Scope of Services, for more detail.)